 MORE >> How to read a tape measure

-It’s worth noting that the DeWALT 25-Ft.
+It’s worth noting that the Dewalt 25-Ft.
 XP Tape Measure includes an extra level of blade durability with a thermoplastic coating covering the first nine inches of the blade.
 We didn’t run the abrasion test on this portion of the blade, but upon inspection it’s clear that this section is built for rugged use and longevity.

-While the DeWALT 25-Ft.
+While the Dewalt 25-Ft.
 XP Tape Measure shines in some important areas, the self-retraction mechanism performed poorly.
 We expected far better performance for a tape measure that’s this expensive.

-The DeWALT 25-Ft.
+The Dewalt 25-Ft.
 XP Tape Measure’s retraction mechanism is frustratingly underpowered, albeit smooth, when not needing hand assistance to reel it in.
 The tape struggled to reel itself back in when laid flat on a surface, held at hip height above the surface, at short lengths, and at long lengths.
 We couldn’t find any scenario where the self-retraction mechanism did all the work by itself.

-We recommend avoiding the DeWALT 25-Ft.
+We recommend avoiding the Dewalt 25-Ft.
 XP Tape Measure if a quality self-retracting blade is the most important to you.
 If that’s the case, the Crescent Lufkin 25-Ft.
 Command Control Tape Measure is a no-brainer with its best-in-class retraction.

-This is another area where the DeWALT 25-Ft.
+This is another area where the Dewalt 25-Ft.
 XP Tape Measure performed poorly.
 In fact, the sliding lock malfunctioned for the two different models we tested.

-The first model purchased work for half of our testing period before malfunctioning.
+The first model purchased worked for half of our testing period before malfunctioning.
 The sliding lock begrudgingly slid into place and then required a hammer to unlock it.
 We exchanged the tape measure for the same model thinking perhaps it was just a lemon.
 To our frustration, the sliding lock seized up again in further testing.